- Home

 (2) Analytical procedure

 The analysis of the 4℃ scenario, which assumes a world in which physical risks need to be addressed more than transition risks, has involved identifying and analyzing long-term (2050) risks, which outweigh mid-term (2030) risks.
-The analysis of the below 2℃ and 1.5℃ scenarios, which assumes a world in which transition risks need to be addressed more than physical risks, has involved identifying and analyzing both mid-term (2030) and long-term (2050) risks and opportunities for each scenario.
+The analysis of the 1.5℃ scenario, which assumes a world in which transition risks need to be addressed more than physical risks, has involved identifying and analyzing both mid-term (2030) and long-term (2050) risks and opportunities.
 In both analyses, financial impacts have been analyzed and assessed both quantitatively and qualitatively.

 The analyses, both qualitative and quantitative in nature, have been conducted in light of the status of API's asset holdings, with reference made to currently available scenarios as published by the IEA and the IPCC and to objective projections published by other third-party specialized institutions.
 The impact assessments thus made assume some risk factors and their uncertainties; therefore, they do not guarantee their accuracy or safety that they may suggest.